mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 #### Research / University context

 University partnership context.
-Service learnings
+Service learnings.

-Examples like Scratch with MiT
+Examples like Scratch with MiT.
 Barefoot computing which was Kent?

 Service learning to support code clubs